-Near the Carib village of Owia on the north eastern coast of St. Vincent, this natural feature comprises a huge bathing pool enclosed by rocks and ridges, and a constant supply of sea water produced by the strong waves from the Atlantic Ocean.
+Near the Carib village of Owia on the North-Eastern coast of St. Vincent this natural feature comprises a huge bathing pool enclosed by rocks and ridges and a constant supply of sea water produced by the strong waves from the Atlantic Ocean.
 This location is an ideal spot for picnics, swimming and snorkelling.
 We highly recommend a day trip over to Saint Vincent, which is known locally as the "Mainland", as it has a lot of natural wonders such as the Volcano to experience.

 Hope Beach Hike

 From the Old Fort one can take a lovely hike to white-sand Hope Beach which is the most beautiful and unspoiled beach on the island.
 This beach looks out to the East and has a tropical plantation that surrounds it containing an abundance of fruit trees and lush vegetation.
 There are several derelict structures including a house and old bar.
 It is a great place to spend several hours or even the entire day.
 It takes about 20 - 40 minutes to hike depending on one's fitness and speed.

 Ravine, Bequia, Saint Vincent and The Grenadines

 One can hike to tranquil Ravine beach which is the only black (grey) sand beach on the island.
 Use the historic cart road which is located on the top of a ridge and takes you through our estate before it head down to this beach.
 Chances are there will be no one there and you will have this special location all for yourself.
 The hike overlooks the ocean and takes about 20 - 30 minutes depending on fitness and walking speed.

 Old Fort Estate, Mount Pleasant, Bequia, St Vincent and the Grenadines